-Grow White Linen, California Poppy from fresh Eschscholzia californica wildflower seeds.
-White Linen will produces stunning, bright white blooms.
-They are accented with a mixture of yellow to white centers.
-White Linen, California Poppy matures to a height of roughly 12 to 18 inches tall and can spread to a width of 6 to 12 inches.
+Grow Mission Bells, California Poppy from fresh Eschscholzia californica wildflower seeds.
+Mission Bells will produce beautiful, semi-double and double blooms in all sorts of colors.
+These colors include apricot, orange, pink, red, white and yellow.
+Mission Bells, California Poppy matures to a height of roughly 12 to 18 inches tall and can spread to a width of 6 to 12 inches.
 The flowers themselves will span 2 or 3 inches in diameter.

 California Poppies are often grown as a tender perennial, but more so as an annual flowering plant.
 They will grow quickly, bloom profusely, later dying with the first killing frost.
 They can later return the following year from seeds that drop to the bare ground beneath.
 California Poppy flowers are made up of 4 main flower petals.
 Each petal is usually 2 inches long and surround a yellow center.
 The stems, as well as the leaves are slender.
 Each main stem will branch off into a smaller stem producing 3 to 5 blooms per plant.
 Unlike regular Oriental Poppies, Iceland poppies, Shirley Poppies & Corn Poppies, the stems of the California Poppy will remain smooth and hairless.

 California Poppy is best established in masses and looks great in the garden.
 It is among one of the easiest flowers to establish directly from seed and can be one of the most rewarding as well.
 However be aware that the California Poppy is also considered toxic, if consumed on a high level.
 Keeping this plant away from livestock and other animals & pets is recommended.